michaelkkehoe/sre-interview/linux-systems.md

   * Message Queues
   * Semaphores
   * Shared memory
+* What is an inode?
+  * All files (and directories) have its description stores in an inode.
+An inode contains the following fields
+  * Device ID
+  * File serial numbers
+  * The file mode which determines file type and how the file owners can access the file
+  * A link count telling how many hard links point to the inode
+  * User ID of the file owners
+  * group ID of the file
+  * Device ID of the file if it's a device file
+  * File size in bytes
+  * Timestamps telling when the inode itself was last modified (ctime), the file content was modified (mtime) and last accessed (atime)
+  * preferred I/O block size
+  * The number of blocks allocated to this file
+* How can you speed up accessing files?
+  * Disable atime modification in /etc/fstab
+* Where are filenames stored
+  * Unix directories are what map file system names (e.g. perl) to inode numbers (e.g. 266327) that contain the actual data.
+A directory is a special file that the kernel maintains.
+Only kernel modifies directories, but processes can read directories.
+The contents of a directory are a list of filename and inode number pairs.
+When new directories are created, kernel makes two entries named '.' (refers to the directory itself) and '..' (refers to parent directory).
+System call for creating directory is mkdir (pathname, mode).
 * What is a Hard Link:
   * Hard link is the exact replica of the actual file it is pointing to.
 Both the hard link and the linked file shares the same inode.
 * What is a Soft Link: